-Popular Singapore zi char restaurant JB Ah Meng has move from Geylang Lor 23 to Geylang Lor 30.
+Popular Singapore zi char restaurant JB Ah Meng has moved from Geylang Lor 23, to Geylang Lor 30.

 Gone are the seating area at a dingy back alley where you may not be able to see your food clearly (and have to feed mosquitoes), to a bright, white-lighted corner coffeeshop that is more spacious and comfortable.

 If you are curious, yes, the prices remain the same.
-Still as ‘chaotic’.
+Situation wise, still as ‘chaotic’.
 LOL

 During peak-dinner time, it is still like a ‘war-zone’ and EVERY staff has that hurried, kancheong look.